The completed story

 Hiccup grimaced.
 “That’s wrong.
 It means you stayed angry because you couldn’t get rid of it.
 I didn’t know you were mad, and I’d keep getting in trouble.
 Doing that made things too hard for you.”
 Hiccup stopped, but the words “too easy for me” hung in the air, and his son looked pained.
 “You let me hurt you over and over, and I never behaved, so I hurt you more.
 I thought everything was okay, but it wasn’t and I can’t fix that, either.
 You should have shouted at me sooner.”
 A long pause, then Hiccup looked at him.
 “I’m sorry, Dad.”

 “Some choices are untidy.
-I didn’t yell or become angry because I didn’t want to hurt you or make you afraid.
-I don’t like you to feel those things, because when you hurt, I hurt too.
+I didn’t yell or become angry because I did not want to hurt you or make you afraid.
+I do not like you to feel those things, because when you hurt, I hurt too.
 I want to be disappointed, not angry.
 Many decisions cannot be right, just, or fair.
 I chose not hurting us and I believe it was the best decision.”
 Stoick allowed his words to penetrate before going on.

-“This morning, you told me I wasn’t too scary.
+“This morning, you told me I was not scary.
 I saw through your lie, Hiccup.”
 His son’s mouth opened.
 “We both know you are terrible at lying, and telling the truth is safer and smarter.
 I told you to be truthful and lying means more trouble for you.
 So, were you trying to keep me from feeling bad?”
 Hiccup nodded.

 § § §